Creating import report definitions for line items

 13. Select Y in the Unit Lines field to populate line item data in the Units row in the Pillar application's report.
 You cannot set this field to Y if the Amounts Lines field is set to Y. The Pillar application does not accept both unit and amount lines in the import file.

-Note: If your import report source is HR, then a unit is equal to headcount.
+Note: If your import report source is HR, then a unit is equal to the total headcount.

 14. Select Y to populate line item data in the Rates row in the Pillar application's report.
 If the import report source is HR, then the rate is equal to salary.
 If the source is GL or AC, then the rates are extrapolated by dividing Amounts by Units.